Tornikeramazashvili/algorithms/README.md

 ## Folders and Files Sequence

-**1. Big O Notation**: This folder contains resources related to Big O notation, including explanations and examples.
+**1. Big O Notation**: This folder contains resources related to Big 0 notation, including explanations and examples.

-- **Introduction.js**: This file provides an introduction to Big O notation and demonstrates the difference between \(O(n)\) and \(O(1)\) time complexities using two implementations of a function that calculates the sum of integers.
+- **timeComplexity.js**: This file explores the concept of time complexity in greater detail, explaining how the runtime of an algorithm increases as the size of the input increases.
+It includes examples with different time complexities.

+- **spaceComplexity.js**: This file explains space complexity, discussing how much additional memory is needed to run the code.
+It includes examples of primitives and reference types, highlighting their space requirements and differences.